katiejolly/markdown-cv/index.md

 ## Currently

-Regional Policy and Research at Metropolitan Council of the Twin Cities @icn-camera
+Regional Policy and Research at Metropolitan Council of the Twin Cities

 ## Research and professional interests